 Keeping Mindfulness Fun

+Working mindfulness into your lives naturally and keeping the activities fun helps kids truly embrace the practice as part of who they are.
 Remember, too, that kids learn while playing.3 The above exercises are most effective when they’re done in a game-like spirit.
 Often, kids learn more when they’re being silly than when they must be still and serious.

 Avoid forcing any mindfulness activity on your kids.
 Keep exercises brief, especially for young kids (attention spans lengthen naturally with age and with mindfulness practice).
-Consider your child’s unique personality when engaging in mindfulness activities.9 A very active child, for example, will resist sitting meditations (especially at first) but may embrace mindful walks and other activities involving movement.
+Consider your child’s unique personality when engaging in mindfulness activities.
+A very active child, for example, will resist sitting meditations (especially at first) but may embrace mindful walks and other activities involving movement.

 Last but absolutely not least, keeping mindfulness fun involves keeping it positive.
 Avoid using it as a punishment (if your child has broken a rule, don’t send them to their room to be mindful and calm down).
 While of course you can help them breathe deeply when they’re upset and focus their attention on something other than what’s upsetting them, be sure to use mindfulness in neutral and happy times, too.2 Point out good things in a moment, talk about gratitude, and help kids identify positive emotions.